Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Introduction

 \section{Introduction}

-Radiology involves a series of different tests to capture images of various parts of the body.
-A wide range of imaging examinations allows doctors to visualize the body’s interior, including X-rays, MRI, ultrasound, CT scans, and PET scans \citep{sanghvi2010modalities}.
-Nowadays, radiological imaging modalities such as CT, MRI, and PET have been widely utilized for early disease detection, diagnosis, and treatment \citep{shen2017deep}.
-To convert signals collected by various sensors into images for analyzing biological processes in cells and tissues, image reconstruction algorithms are essential \citep{ben2021deep}.
-Among these, three-dimensional reconstruction algorithms are particularly important.
-They provide detailed 3D images of organs, which help detect infections, cancer, trauma, and abnormalities in blood vessels and organs \citep{singh20203d}.
+Radiology involves a series of imaging examinations used to visualize internal anatomical structures and physiological processes in the human body, including X-ray, magnetic resonance imaging (MRI), ultrasound, computed tomography (CT), and positron emission tomography (PET) \citep{sanghvi2010modalities}.
+In modern clinical practice, radiological imaging has become indispensable for early disease detection, diagnosis, treatment planning, and therapy monitoring \citep{shen2017deep}.
+To transform signals collected by imaging sensors into clinically interpretable images, reconstruction algorithms play a central role \citep{ben2021deep}.
+Among them, three-dimensional reconstruction is particularly important, because it provides volumetric representations of organs and tissues that help reveal infections, tumors, trauma, and abnormalities in blood vessels and internal organs \citep{singh20203d}.

-What’s more, 3D reconstruction in radiological imaging research resides at the crossroads of modern applied mathematics, engineering, medicine, radiology, and computer science \citep{blackledge2005digital}.
-This field initially evolved from reconstruction algorithms grounded in probabilistic theory.
-With the advent of neural networks and generative models, it has reached unprecedented heights.
-More recently, novel representation paradigms have further redefined the landscape of image reconstruction.
-In this work, we introduce the advancements in 3D reconstruction for radiological imaging from four distinct perspectives: traditional reconstruction algorithms \ref{1.1}, neural network-based methods \ref{1.2}, generative models \ref{1.3}, and emerging representation techniques \ref{1.4}.
-To clarify, we emphasize that these four perspectives do not represent isolated branches.
-Rather, they are interrelated and have evolved through mutual influence and interdisciplinary development.
+More broadly, research on 3D reconstruction in radiological imaging lies at the intersection of applied mathematics, engineering, medicine, radiology, and computer science \citep{blackledge2005digital}.
+Its development has not followed a single linear path, but has instead been shaped by the interaction of imaging physics, inverse problem theory, machine learning, and computer graphics.
+In this work, we review the evolution of AI-based 3D reconstruction for radiological imaging from four closely related perspectives: traditional reconstruction algorithms \ref{1.1}, neural network-based methods \ref{1.2}, generative models \ref{1.3}, and representation paradigms \ref{1.4}.
+These perspectives should not be viewed as isolated branches.
+Rather, they have evolved through continuous interaction, with later methods often inheriting principles from earlier frameworks while introducing new forms of data modeling and representation.